 There is no specific treatment available for Kikuchi-Fujimoto disease.
 It is typically a self-limited disease, and spontaneous resolution occurs in one to four months.
 However, the possible recurrence rate of 3% to 4% has been reported that can occur even eight to nine years later.
 Management is symptomatic including analgesic (e.g., NSAIDs) and antipyretic.
 Some authors have seen a positive clinical response to glucocorticoids in Kikuchi-Fujimoto disease patients with a severe or relapsing clinical course.
 Takada et al. reported a case of Kikuchi-Fujimoto disease that dramatically resolved with oral minocycline suggesting that the causative agent of Kikuchi-Fujimoto disease might be especially sensitive to this antibiotic.
 There have been some case reports demonstrating hydroxychloroquine and intravenous immunoglobulins as successful alternative treatment options for Kikuchi-Fujimoto disease.

-Because kikuchi-fujimoto disease is rare and seen in Japanese individuals, it is best managed by a multidisciplinary team that includes an infectious disease expert, internist, pathologist, and a pharmacist.
+Because kikuchi-fujimoto disease is rare and seen in Japanese individuals, it is best managed by an interprofessional team that includes an infectious disease expert, internist, pathologist, and a pharmacist.
 The diagnosis is only made after a biopsy.
 There is no specific treatment available for Kikuchi-Fujimoto disease.
 It is typically a self-limited disease, and spontaneous resolution occurs in one to four months.
 However, the possible recurrence rate of 3% to 4% has been reported that can occur even eight to nine years later.
 Management is symptomatic including analgesic (e.g., NSAIDs), steroids and antipyretic.
 Some patients may require intravenous immunoglobulin or hydroxychloroquine.
 The lifespan is not altered and the outcomes are good.
 (Level V)

 |||Al-Allaf AW,Yahia YM, Kikuchi-Fujimoto Disease Associated with Sjögren's Syndrome: A Case Report.
 European journal of case reports in internal medicine.
 2018; [PubMed PMID: 30756036]|